roundspecs/learning_ml/README.md

 # Learning ML
-This repository contains all the learning materials documented with Jupyter Notebooks
+This repository contains all the learning materials for Machine Learning documented with Jupyter Notebooks

 Each file contains a README file with the description of the content and the learning objectives.<br>
 You may have to install the python packages listed in the requirements.txt file to run the notebooks.